History

 The 90s

-In 1990 Charities was approached by the Department of Human Services requesting that we open an office in the Clarksville area to make permanent plans for children in their custody by providing intense casework services to the families of these children.
+In 1990, Catholic Charities was approached by the Department of Human Services requesting that we open an office in the Clarksville area to make permanent plans for children in their custody by providing intense casework services to the families of these children.
 The families being served have a history of child abuse and or neglect.
 Immaculate Conception Church provides office space for this program.

-In the five year period from 1962 through 1967 Catholic Charities served a total of 3,500 persons statewide.
-In 1991 Catholic Charities provided 21,000 hours of professional services.
+In the five-year period from 1962 through 1967, Catholic Charities served a total of 3,500 persons statewide.
+In 1991, Catholic Charities provided 21,000 hours of professional services.
 Volunteers contributed over 10,000 hours.
 10,000 people were served in Middle Tennessee.
-Catholic Charities is funded primarily by the people of the Diocese of Nashville with grants from United Way, State of Tennessee, Ladies of Charity, federal monies and many generous community contributions.
-From a modest beginning in 1962 Catholic Charities has grown to include 34 programs with a budget over $1 million.

 The 2000s